ClusterHQ/dvol/TENTATIVE-TRANSCRIPTS-v0.2.rst

 ``dvol pull`` option:

 c3.
-All of one owner's volume's branchs (All of one volume)
+All of one owner's volume's branches (All of one volume)

 a2.
 Download metadata and data together
 ***************************************